ILRI produces a wide range of publications and other communication products.

 - Corporate Publications: Various categories of outputs, normally produced by our Public Awareness team to reach and inform funders, sponsors, partners and general audiences.

 Sign up for news alerts and news feeds.
-Our activities in this area are guided by our publishing strategy and Publishing Committee.
+Our activities in this area are guided by our publishing strategy.
 In December 2010, ILRI Management adopted an open 'creative commons' license to be used for ILRI-generated research outputs